openSUSE/news-o-o/_posts/2011-01-08-opensuse-weekly-news-issue-157-is-out.markdown

-To change the monitor profile one can use kolor-manager FigureÂ 8, â€œkolor-manager device profile selectionâ€ from
+To change the monitor profile one can use kolor-manager Figure 8, “kolor-manager device profile selection” from
       KDE's systemsettings panel.
 It contains as well policies and default profile selection.
 These settings are stored in a per user database.
 To see that CompIcc is working one might select the CIE*XYZ profile, with its headroom and gamma of 1.0 the monitor appearance should change